dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 e(V) = \sum_{p\suchthat \sigma(p) = 0} \deg_p(\sigma).
 $$

-It can be shown that because $X$ is smooth, the zeros are all simple and so the degrees are all 1.
+It can be shown that because $X$ is smooth, the zeros are all simple and so in the complex case, the degrees are all 1.